Overview

 - Professional Negligence

-Before coming to the Bar, Rabby ran his own businesses; worked in-house at a private-equity firm and has ran his own caseload of business/property disputes (valued upto £100,000) at a Legal 500 solicitors’ firm.
-This experience gives him an insight into the practicalities and realities of business, as well as, a strong sense of commerciality.
+Before coming to the Bar, Rabby was involved in various businesses; worked in-house and ran his own caseload of business/property disputes (valued up to £100,000) at a Legal 500 solicitors’ firm.
+This experience gives him a practical and grounded understanding of the practicalities and realities of business, as well as, a strong sense of commerciality.

 Education